Seizure of Cryptocurrency for Forfeiture

 - 31 U.S.C. § 5330 requires that money transmitting businesses be registered with the Secretary of the Treasury, or otherwise involves the transportation or transmission of funds that are known by the transmitter to have been derived from a criminal offense, or are intended to be used to promote or support unlawful activity.

-The complaint may allege a statutory basis for civil forfeiture based on Title 18, United States Code, Section 981(a)(1)(A).
-That section provides for the forfeiture to the United States of any property, real or personal, involved in a transaction or attempted transaction in violation of section 1956, 1957, or 1960 of Title 18 of the United States Code, or any property traceable to such property.
+That section provides for the forfeiture to the United States of any property, real or personal, involved in a transaction or attempted transaction in violation of sections 1956, 1957, or 1960 of Title 18 of the United States Code, or any property traceable to such property.

 What is Cryptocurrency?